 - One kick pad

 You will also receive a solid DTX502 module.
-And this is one of the major improvements from older models.
+This is one of the major improvements from older models.
 It outshines them by far.

 Who is the Yamaha DTX562K for?

 Well, looking at the price range, this might not be the best choice for a beginner.
-A beginner needs only the basic items, and this one is a bit higher than what you might expect a starter to pay.
+A beginner needs only the basic items, and this one is a bit higher than what you might expect a new drummer to pay.

 The set comes with silicone heads on the snare and the toms.
-This feature allows it to be very silent during practicing – which is very important for any time of the day.
+This feature allows it to be silent during practicing – which is important for any time of the day.

-The kit also features a real hi-hat and cymbal pads.
+The set also features real Yamaha hi-hat and cymbal pads.
 Unlike the ones one the DTX522K, come with free-floating and pad configuration features.
 Therefore, if realism and playability is your greatest concern, this hi-hat will appeal to you.

 The module on the DTX562 has professional connectivity.
-Hence, it can perform quite well for live performance and studio recording.
+Meaning it can perform quite well for live performance and studio recording.
 The module has fully MIDI compatible features.
 You can use these on your computer DAW to create better music.
-Hence, if you are looking for a great home recording solution, you have one in this.
+So, if you are looking for a great home recording solution, the DTX562k electronic drum kit is the right solution for you.

-And for live playing, this kit holds up pretty well.
+For live playing, this drum module holds up pretty well.
 It offers a vast choice of drum kits to choose from.
-They have all been modeled by Yamaha’s elite line of acoustic kits.
+They have all been modeled by Yamaha’s elite line of acoustic drum kits.

-Better still, you can customers the sounds for better live playing.
-Or tweak them with amazing effects and store the changes for when you may later need them.
+Even better, you can customize the sounds for better live playing.
+Or tweak them with amazing effects and store the changes and use them for later.

 Features at a glance